TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects(cobject)/((generated))/Index.rst

 """""""""""""""

-The content objects (cObjects) are primarily controlled by the PHP- script "typo3/sysext/cms/tslib/class.tslib\_content.php".
-The PHP- class is named "tslib\_cObj" and often this is also the variable-name of the objects ($cObj)
+The content objects (cObjects) are primarily controlled by the PHP- script "typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php" ("typo3/sysext/cms/tslib/class.tslib\_content.php").
+The PHP- class is named "ContentObjectRenderer" ("tslib\_cObj") and often this is also the variable-name of the objects ($cObj).

 The $cObj in PHP has an array, $this->data, which holds records of various kind.
 See data type "getText".